elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 Lastly, we'll create the function in our `PlayerAuthController` that ties everything together.
-Add the `login_by_username_and_pass/4` function at the bottom of the `lib/platform/controllers/player_auth_controller.ex` file, and don't forget to add the `import` for our encryption at the top:
+Add the `login_by_username_and_pass/4` function at the bottom of the `lib/platform/controllers/player_auth_controller.ex` file, and don't forget to add the `import` for our encryption at the top.
+Here's what the full code should look like for the file:

 ```elixir
 defmodule Platform.Web.PlayerAuthController do